Law

 • Applicants must have obtained a Bachelor of Laws or Juris Doctor degree, or the equivalent of a law degree, from a recognized university.
 A minimum A– average is required in the final year of their legal studies.
 Preference will be given to applicants who maintain this average throughout their legal studies, i.e., during the course of their entire law degree.

-• The Associate Dean, Graduate Studies at the Faculty of Law has the discretion to permit direct entry into the SJD following completion of the Bachelor of Laws or Juris Doctor degree where the Graduate Committee is satisfied that the applicant's law record demonstrates excellent potential for independent legal research and writing at an advanced level.
+• The Associate Dean, Graduate Studies at the Faculty of Law has the discretion to permit direct entry into the SJD following completion of the Bachelor of Laws or Juris Doctor degree where the Graduate Admissions Committee is satisfied that the applicant demonstrates excellent potential for independent legal research and writing at an advanced level.

-• Applicants whose primary language is not English and who obtained their admitting degree (Bachelor of Laws or Juris Doctor) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
+• Applicants whose primary language is not English and who obtained their admitting degree (Bachelor of Laws, Juris Doctor, or equivalent) from a university where the language of instruction and examination was not English must show evidence of English proficiency by submitting English-language test scores.
 Several English-language testing services are acceptable.
-The following are the most common tests:
+The Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS) are the most common tests:

 • The Test of English as a Foreign Language (TOEFL) with the following minimum scores: